EmbersArc/SCpp/README.md

 # SCpp
-Implementation of "Successive Convexification for 6-DoF Mars Rocket Powered Landing with Free-Final-Time" in C++
+Implementation of the Successive Convexification algorithm.

 **Features:**